WANdisco/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 ### SSH keys

-There will be an option to use SSH keys as part of the VM creation process.
+There is an option to use SSH keys as part of the VM creation process.
 See the Microsoft documentation for further details:

 * [Linux or macOS](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys)
 * [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows)

 ## Create the cloud-init template

-Create this file with the name given in the same location you will run the Azure CLI:
+Create this file with the name `cloud-init.txt` in the same location you will run the Azure CLI:

-`cloud-init.txt`

    ```text
    #cloud-config